narusemotoki/blogging/README.rst

 blogging or getLogger response object has `debug`, `info`, `warning`, `error`, `exception` and `critical` functions.
 If you pass  'warning` as `level` in config dict to init function, when you call `warning`, `error`, `critical` or `critical`, it will be logged, but when you call `info` or `debug` function, it is not logged.

+Logger is common in your application, so you can setup logger via blogging at your application entry point, you can use the logger anywhere.

 Handlers
 ========

 Common settings
 ---------------

+All handlers have level and format.

 Levels
 ++++++